hoangsvit/eplus.dev/clzarlke1000e09mcbdfidack.md

     * <mark>The customer is not responsible for any of the data in the cloud, as data management is the responsibility of the cloud provider who is hosting the data.</mark>

-3. **An organization wants to move their collaboration software to the cloud, but due to limited IT staff one of their main drivers is having low maintenance needs.
+3. **An organization wants to move to cloud-based collaboration software, but due to limited IT staff one of their main drivers is having low maintenance needs.
 Which cloud computing model would best suit their requirements?**

     * Platform as a Service (PaaS)